Skip to main content

 Authorization: Bearer {your-jwt-token}

-SMS Provider Schemas
+Message Provider Schemas

-Get configuration schemas for all SMS providers:
+Get configuration schemas for all message providers:

-GET /sms-config/provider-schemas
+GET /message-config/provider-schemas

 Authorization: Bearer {your-jwt-token}

-Get schema for a specific SMS provider:
+Get schema for a specific message provider:

-GET /sms-config/provider-schemas/{provider}
+GET /message-config/provider-schemas/{provider}

 Authorization: Bearer {your-jwt-token}